 - Triaging within all healthcare facilities must be undertaken to enable early recognition of patients with respiratory infections.
 Triage should be undertaken by clinical staff who are trained and competent in the application of clinical case definitions prior to the patient’s arrival at a care area, or as soon as possible on arrival, and used to inform patient placement to the appropriate care area or pathway

 - Patients with respiratory symptoms should be assessed in a segregated area, ideally a single room, and away from other patients pending their test result

 - Patients with excessive cough and sputum production and those at higher risk of severe outcomes should be prioritised for placement in single rooms while awaiting testing

 - Placement in any care area should not impact the delivery and duration of care for the patient.
 Patients should not be transferred unnecessarily between care areas unless, for example, there is a change in their infectious status, clinical need, or availability of services.
 This should be agreed locally

 - If treatment can be deferred, and this is not detrimental to the patient’s care, then this should be considered.

-- Organisations/employers should, where available, include testing (ideally rapid or near-patient testing) as part of their IPC risk mitigation strategy at times of increased infection prevalence.
+- Organisations and employers should, where available, include testing (ideally rapid or near-patient testing) as part of their IPC risk mitigation strategy at times of increased infection prevalence.

 Standard infection control precautions